Do lifestyle choices impact our carbon footprint? Here is the answer

 Our home in Sydney, AUSTRALIA before we embarked on our lifestyle change

-We backpacked around North America and South America in 2017, around Europe in 2019, and again in 2024.
-In 2020 and 2021, we based ourselves in New Zealand, backpacking with the occasional house sit (as far as COVID-19 travel restrictions allowed).
+We backpacked around North, Central and South America in 2017 and 2025, around Europe in 2019 and 2024, and Asia in 2023.
+During the COVID-19 pandemic (from March 2020 to August 2022), we backpacked around New Zealand (with the occasional house sit).
 In all cases, we travelled with carry-on luggage only.

-We would stay in homestays, locally owned guest houses, hostels and short-term rental accommodations.
-Or in the home of the pet owner when we house-sat.
-Very rarely would we stay in a hotel.
+We would stay in homestays, locally owned guest houses, hostels and short-term rental accommodations (or in the home of the pet owner/s when we house sat); very rarely in a hotel.
 We would use the appliances and heating or cooling options provided by our hosts (often sharing facilities like the kitchen, bathroom and lounge room with our hosts or other guests).

 paul and sandra with carry on in sydney 2016